gary92gs/BarChart/README.md

   - Label Colour (x-axis?)
   - Bar Spacing (between each bar)
   - Bar Chart Axes (what does this mean?)
   - Location of numberical values inside each bar.
 Options = Top, centre or bottom of the bar.
+(Maybe use FLEXBOX ALIGN-ITEMS)